 - Sweet Potato & Irish Potato Insects, Clemson Cooperative Extension

 - Sweet potatoes share some pests with potatoes

-- Sweet potatoes take 3–4 months to mature.
-Leave them in the ground until the roots are full grown and the vines begin to turn yellow.
+- Sweet potatoes take 3–5 months to mature, so harvest in October–November.
+Leave in the ground until the roots are full grown and the vines begin to turn yellow

-- Handle carefully to prevent skinning and bruising.
+- Dig carefully to prevent skinning and bruising.
 Do not wash immediately because the skins are very tender

 Recommended Varieties for Santa Clara County

 There are no specific variety recommendations for Santa Clara County yet.
-Refer to the UC Davis Vegetable Research and Information Center sweet potato overview for recommended varieties for California.
+The UC Davis Vegetable Research and Information Center's sweet potato overview lists some recommended varieties for California.